inspiritgoldenx/dareit-task-terraform/README.md

 vim your-file-name.json
 ```
 5. and:

 Press **:**

 Type: **%s;\\n; ;g** and press *enter*

 Press **:**

 and saved the file by typing **wq!**
+6. in the next step, I have created a bucket were I am storing the terraform state file